-Muhammed Ali said it first, and I believe in the words on the screen.
+Muhammed Ali said it first, and I believe in the words.
 “Impossible is not a fact.
 It's an opinion.
 Impossible is not a declaration.
 It's a dare.
 Impossible is potential.
 Impossible is temporary.
 Impossible is nothing.”

 However, I am not the only person who has faced the impossible, as there are 15,000 people worldwide living with FA.
 For some of us, taking a shower independently is near impossible.
-For others, walking across the room is not possible.
+For others, walking across the room is not an easy task.

 What does it mean to me to be a FARA Ambassador?
 Being a FARA Ambassador makes me feel closer to the FA community and allows me to connect with FAmily's who have recently been diagnosed.